How To File Bankruptcy for Free: A 10-Step Guide

 If you don’t have the funds to pay the filing fee now, you apply to pay your fee in installments, after your case has been filed.
 You can ask to make up to four monthly payments.

 If you can't afford to pay even in installments, you can apply for a fee waiver.
 To qualify, your total household income must be under 150% of the federal poverty line.
-The court will decide if you qualify for the fee waiver.
-This happens after your bankruptcy petition.
-If the court denies your fee waiver application, it will typically order you to pay the fee in installments.
+The court will decide if you qualify for the fee waiver after you submit your bankruptcy petition.

 Print and Double-Check Your Bankruptcy Forms